"Legendary waterman" Tamayo Perry killed in shark attack while surfing off Oahu in Hawaii

 Perry initially made a name for himself in Hawaii and beyond in the early 2000s, when fellow athletes began to take note of his distinctive skills, particularly when it came to free surfing the North Shore pipeline, Surfer Magazine reported after his death.
 He went on to forge a career in Hollywood, making appearances in the film "Blue Crush" in 2002 and the fourth installment of the "Pirates of the Caribbean" franchise in 2011.
 Perry also appeared in a 2011 episode of the TV series "Hawaii Five-O."

-John Sullivan, an actor who worked with Perry on an episode of "Hawaii Five-O," called Perry the "nicest guy on Oahu."
+John Sullivan, an actor who worked with Perry on "Hawaii Five-O," called Perry the "nicest guy on Oahu."

 "He broadcasted positivity wherever he went," Sullivan told CBS News on Monday.